MartinHaeusler/LSM4K/README.md

 ### Block Cache

-ChronoStore employs a sophisticated second-level cache for data blocks which is shared among all transactions for maximum read performance.
+LSM4K employs a sophisticated second-level cache for data blocks which is shared among all transactions for maximum read performance.
 You can control the desired size of the cache via the